Louis Althusser: Killing of Rytmann and late years: 1978–1990

 Quebecois author Suzanne Léveillée has written that Rytmann wanted to leave him.
 Another Quebecois author, Francis Dupuis-Déri, also confirms that idea in an article about how the media dealt handled the murder, and later in a book titled Althusser Assassin.

 The crime seriously tarnished Althusser's reputation.
 As Roudinesco wrote, from 1980, he lived his life as a "specter, a dead man walking".
 Althusser was forced to live in various public and private clinics until 1983, when he became a voluntary patient.
 He was able to start an untitled manuscript during this time, in 1982; it was later published as "The Underground Current of the Materialism of the Encounter" ("Le courant souterrain du matérialisme de la rencontre").
 From 1984 to 1986, he stayed at an apartment in the north of Paris, where he remained confined most of his time, but he also received visits from some friends, such as philosopher and theologian Stanislas Breton, who had also been a prisoner in the German stalags; from Guitton, who converted him into a "mystic monk" in Roudinesco's words; and from Mexican philosopher Fernanda Navarro during six months, starting from the winter of 1984.
 Althusser and Navarro exchanged letters until February 1987, and he also wrote a preface in July 1986 for the resulting book, Filosofía y marxismo, a collection of her interviews with Althusser that was released in Mexico in 1988.
 These interviews and correspondence were collected and published in France in 1994 as Sur la philosophie.
 In this period he formulated his "materialism of the encounter" or "aleatory materialism", talking to Breton and Navarro about it, that first appeared in Écrits philosophiques et politiques I (1994) and later in the 2006 Verso book Philosophy of the Encounter.
 In 1987, after Althusser underwent an emergency operation because of the obstruction of the esophagus, he developed a new clinical case of depression.
 First brought to the Soisy-sur-Seine clinic, he was transferred to the psychiatric institution MGEN in La Verrière.
 There, following a pneumonia contracted during the summer, he died of a heart attack on 22 October 1990.

+While many scholars accept Althusser's defense of mental illness, there are some who are more skeptical.
+Francis Dupuis-Déri for example argues in Killer Althusser: The Banality of Men that the murder of Hélène Legotien was not an abnormal break, but was a banal example of patriarchal violence against women which was excused by the French intelligentia because of Althusser's status.
+In an interview Dupuis-Déri explains that his study focuses on "the discursive mechanisms by which we come to excuse the murder of a woman when the murderer is a famous and admired man."